Variationally consistent Hamiltonian model reduction: Numerical Examples

 The domain on which the problem is posed is 20.5 cm wide in the $x$--direction and 20 cm wide in the $y$-- and $z$--directions.
 The geometry is discretized using an unstructured tetrahedral mesh of 9640 elements, each with a mesh increment of approximately 5.8 mm (Figure \ref{fig:sm_meshes}(b)).
 The FOM system \eqref{eq:Lagrangian} is advanced forward from time $t=0$ to time $t = 2 \times 10^{-2}$ s using $\Delta t = 1.0 \times 10^{-7}$ s, and the larger sampling time $\Delta t = 1.0 \times 10^{-4}$ s is used for snapshot collection.
 It was verified that the time-step used to simulate the FOM was below the minimum time-step required to resolve the wave ($1.05\times 10^{-6}$s, from \eqref{eq:dt_wave}).
 As before, the transformation $~p=~M\dot{~q}$ is applied to generate momentum data, and the resulting 201 snapshots of the discrete state $~x$, each of length 15828, are used to build the various POD bases whose snapshot energies and projection errors are displayed in Figure~\ref{fig:Bracket-POD-Energy}.
 Remarkably, it is again the case here that the Ordinary POD basis is much more expressive than the other constructions, exhibiting projection error which decay nearly to machine precision as basis modes are added.
+Moreover, even the Lagrangian construction suffers here, perhaps due to its utilization of only position information.
 For the associated ROMs, only reproduction of the snapshots in time is considered for this example, although all ROMs are simulated with and without centering to demonstrate the effect of this choice.